AdaCompNUS/despot/README.md

 	./pocman --runs 2000

 Note that doing 2000 runs can take a long time.
-It is better to do fewer runs using multiple commands.
+It is better to do fewer runs using multiple commands, i.e., run in parallel.
 For example, we can use 20 commands like the following to do 2000 runs:

 	./tag --runs 100 -r <seed>